thomasa88/ParametricText/README.md

 ## Usage

 To parameterize texts, create sketches with Text features.
 Make sure to enter some dummy text, to make the Text features easier to select.
+Also, since Fusion 360™ resets some parameters when a text is modified by an add-in, it is recommended to not position the text in any way until it has been assigned a text parameter.

 Open the *Modify* menu under e.g. the *SOLID* tab and click *Change Text Parameters*.